adoyle-h/one.nvim/README.md

 ## Initialization

 - Use your current editor to edit config in file `init.lua`.
 You can refer to [my init.lua][init.lua].
   - `config.pluginManager.use` choose your favorite plugin manager.
-See [Plugin Manager](#plugin-manager) for details.
+Read [Plugin Manager](#plugin-manager) for details.
   - It maybe be slow to download plugins.
 Modify `config.proxy.github` option to use proxy.
-See [Proxy](#proxy) for details.
+Read [Proxy](#proxy) for details.
 - Open `nvim`.
 It will auto download dependent packages, like impatient.nvim, vim-plug or packer.
 And then auto download plugins.
 - When plugins installed failed.
   - If `config.pluginManager.use = vim-plug`